TheGoodlike13/liberty_or_death/README.md

 Except it doesn't, because it can't find any of the packages.
 Great.

 We've actually run into this exact issue before, so I consult the archives (by the archives I mean this README).
-Yes, right, [#dummy_slap](#dummy_slap) told me to install using 'apt-get'... but it used completely different package names ('slapd' for example).
+Yes, right, [#dummy_slap](#dummy_slap) told me to install using `apt-get`... but it used completely different package names (`slapd` for example).
-Using the ones from the 'yum' command just doesn't work.
+Using the ones from the `yum` command just doesn't work.
 They just don't exist.
 They're gone.
 They're not present.
 Their presence cannot be detected.
 Looking for them is a waste of time.
 The configuration of particles in this universe fails to include the pattern which would allow them to exist.

-After a short break to snack and slack, I decided to search for the file manually.
+After a short break to snack & slack, I decided to search for the file manually.
 This did not function as an activity.
-The 'olcDatabase' just can't be found.
+The `olcDatabase` just can't be found.
 This is where [#a_real_man](#a_real_man) comes in.
-I couldn't install 'slapd-config' using 'apt' either, but the folder the page references exists already, so maybe I already did it somehow.
+I couldn't install `slapd-config` using `apt` either, but the folder the page references exists already, so maybe I already did it somehow.
 Let's hope that's the case.

-'/etc/ldap/slapd.d/cn=config/' actually exists too, and it even contains 'olcDatabase' files!
-Oddly enough, though, there aren't 'olcDatabase{2}' files.
-There's 'olcDatabase{0}', 'olcDatabase{1}' and even 'olcDatabase{-1}'.
+`/etc/ldap/slapd.d/cn=config/` actually exists too, and it even contains `olcDatabase` files!
+Oddly enough, though, there aren't `olcDatabase{2}` files.
+There's `olcDatabase{0}`, `olcDatabase{1}` and even `olcDatabase{-1}`.
 They all have suffixes different than what's expected too.
 So I guess I'll just have to create a new file myself.

-So I create '/etc/ldap/slapd.d/cn=config/olcDatabase{2}bdb.ldif' and put this line in:
+So I create `/etc/ldap/slapd.d/cn=config/olcDatabase{2}bdb.ldif` and put this solitary line in it:

     olcRootDN: cn=ramuh,dc=goodlike,dc=eu,dc=local

-Ramesh just wasn't doing it for me, so we went full Final Fantasy instead.
+`Ramesh` just wasn't doing it for me, so we went full Final Fantasy instead.

     sudo slappasswd

 This unexpectedly does not open [this page](https://www.pornhub.com/video?c=4).
-Instead we have to enter the password twice, which then prints us the following hash:
+Instead we have to enter the password twice, which then prints the following hash:

     {SSHA}mcGzfWeCOIwPVFHRUvu7lQJGKPZ2mHpv

-For the record, the password I've been using is 'uzakashi', which is fairly obvious pair keyword to 'mumkashi'.
+For the record, the password I've been using is `uzakashi`, which is fairly obvious pair keyword to `mumkashi`.
 Just thought I'd save you the effort of trying to crack this thing.
-I also assume 'sudo' was not really needed, as this doesn't seem to actually change anything, but the instructions included '#' and who am I to disagree.
+I also assume `sudo` was not really needed, as this doesn't seem to actually change anything, but the instructions included `#` and who am I to disagree.
 I'm just trying to make sense here.

-Next I edit '/etc/ldap/slapd.d/cn=config.ldif' and append this line to the end:
+Next I edit `/etc/ldap/slapd.d/cn=config.ldif` and append this line to the end:

     olcRootPW: {SSHA}mcGzfWeCOIwPVFHRUvu7lQJGKPZ2mHpv

-Next step... let's see... back to the 'bdb.ldif' file.
+Next step... let's see... back to the `bdb.ldif` file.
 Ugh, why not just fill it out at once?
-Every time I have to go into the '/cn=config/' folder it asks me to enter the damn password over and over again.
-And this is even after I gave the folder to myself via 'chown'!
+Every time I have to go into the `cn=config` folder it asks me to enter the damn password over and over again.
+And this is even after I gave the folder to myself via `chown`!
 Blasphemy!
 Anyway, I add the following line, which seems to be the last change for now:

     olcSuffix: dc=goodlike,dc=eu,dc=local